fotism23/ciscal-compiler/README.md

 Project assignment for the undergraduate course Compilers of the Department of Computer Science and Engineering at the University of Ioannina.

-# Student Information.
+# Student Information
 Fotios Mitropoulos
 AM : 2486

-# Installation-Execution.
+# Installation-Execution
 ` $make [options] `

   - Options: